CaptainDrak/DiceDiceBB/README.md

 ## File Structure
 `bot.py` contains bot commands, and their logic.\
 `roll_mechanics.py` is a module containing dice-rolling logic, specifically.\
-`Procfile` and `requirements` contain things for Heroku; process types and dependencies, respectively.
+`Procfile` and `requirements.txt` contain things for Heroku; process types and dependencies, respectively.

 ## Contributing
 Pull requests are welcome.
 Make them against development.
 If you have a feature you'd like to add, please feel free to do so.